ton-connect/sdk/guidelines/transaction-by-external-message.md

-# 🔍 Tracking External-In Messages in TON
+# 🔍 Transaction Lookup Using External Message from TON Connect

 This guide shows how to find the transaction associated with an `external-in` message on the TON blockchain.